Legends of America on the road in the Salt Flats of West Texas.

 Who doesn’t love traveling?

-Going around the world in a backpack or suitcase has to be one of the most exhilarating and satisfying feelings in the world.
+Going around the world in a backpack or suitcase has to be one of the most exhilarating and satisfying experiences.
 At every destination, one after the other is a new story waiting to unfold.

 Sure, traveling is fun and all, but the process never gets easier.
-Whether you’re a seasoned traveler or are going for your first-ever adventure, getting organized is always a pain in the neck.
+Whether you’re a seasoned traveler or are going on your first-ever adventure, getting organized is always a pain in the neck.

 What to consider to get organized while traveling